Kelp noodles: Nutrition

-Kelp noodles are cholesterol, fat, and gluten-free, and also rich in nutrients.
-A 1/2 cup serving includes 186 milligrams of sodium, 134 milligrams of calcium, 2.28 milligrams of iron, and 52.8 micrograms of vitamin K. They are a good dietary source of iodine.
-Consumers with thyroid and heart disease should take the sodium and iodine content into account.
+Along with their low caloric content, kelp noodles also contain minimal nutrients.

 Dishes

-Kelp noodles are mostly prepared in various Asian cuisine as a low-carbohydrate substitute for rice and pasta.
-They are commonly used in soups, salads, stir-fries and vegetable side dishes.
-Since they have a neutral taste they take on the flavors of the dishes to which they are added.
+Kelp noodles are mostly prepared in various Asian cuisines as a low-carbohydrate substitute for rice and pasta.
+They are commonly used in soups, salads, stir-fries, and vegetable side dishes.
+Since they have a neutral taste, they take on the flavors of the dishes to which they are added.
 The noodles can be purchased online or in health food supermarkets, and restaurants are beginning to offer kelp noodles as an alternative to more traditional noodles or rice in their dishes.

 Potential economic impact

 The popularity of kelp noodles among health-conscious consumers is growing because of the rising demand for gluten-free food products.